 Summarize the importance of collaboration and communication among the interprofessional team to enhance care coordination for patients who present with a hip pointer injury.

 A hip pointer is a contusion of the iliac crest and/or the greater trochanteric region of the femur following a direct impact or collision.
-The management of these injuries requires coordinated care between athletic trainers, clinical providers, and primary care and sports medicine specialists.
+The management of these injuries requires coordinated care between athletic trainers, clinical providers, primary care, and sports medicine specialists.
 The majority of these injuries improve with standard, first-line nonoperative management modalities.

 The anterior iliac crest region and greater trochanter of the femur have, in most patients, minimal overlying fatty tissue.
 Thus these areas are more susceptible to injury from direct trauma.